mienaikoe/ziyu/Chapters/2-4-Chapter11.md

 ## Chapter 11

-A rustling sound awoke him from his slumber.
+A rustling sound roused Kipnu from a deep sleep.

 "Someone's here," Casra whispered.
-From underneath their bed where Linyu slept, thi pulled out two steel-tipped wooden poles and handed one to Kipnu on hae way toward the ladder.
+Thi reached behind their bed and pulled out two steel-tipped wooden poles and handed one to Kipnu.

-"I'll go first," thi said.
+"I'll go first," thi said, approaching the ladder.

 Kipnu watched as Casra went up the ladder and cracked the door to peer through.
-From the corner of his eye, he could see Linyu, awake and cowering in the corner under a blanket.
+From the corner of his eye, he could see Linyu, awake and hiding in the corner under a blanket.

-"Stay here," Casra commanded Kipnu.
+"Stay here.
+Guard Linyu," Casra commanded Kipnu.
 Thi went up through the door, and Kipnu went up the ladder to watch and listen.

-The figure in the dark had an unmistakable spear - Setre was here.
+"The wind speaks!", called the stranger, and Casra came out to meet her in the forest.
+They embraced each other, and Kipnu saw that it was Setre who had come to visit.
+Casra wasn't lying to him after all.

-"Casra.
-You've come back?", she asked in a bewildered tone.
-"Are you holding Kipnu here?
-Don't lie to me."
+"Did you find him?" asked Setre in hushed tones.

-"So what if I am?"
+""

 "I captured him.
 He is property of our tribe.
 You know this."